Steven Lewington

-Steven Paul Lewington (born 25 February 1983) is an English professional wrestler.
+Steven Paul Lewington (born 25 February 1983) is an English retired professional wrestler.
 He is best known for his time in World Wrestling Entertainment, where he performed under the ring name DJ Gabriel on the ECW brand.
-Lewington currently wrestles independently as "The Swole-verine" Bronson.
+Lewington then wrestled independently as "The Swole-verine" Bronson.

 Professional wrestling career

 All Star Wrestling and Ohio Valley Wrestling (2003–2005)

 After graduating from Senior School Sixth Form at the Forest School Winnersh, Lewington attended Farnborough College of Technology where he earned a Higher National Diploma in Aeronautical Engineering.

 After developing an interest in professional wrestling, however, Lewington applied and was accepted to attend an Ohio Valley Wrestling (OVW) tryout in America between 23 and 28 February 2003.
 Lewington's official training began 8 months later in the beginners' class at the Old Davis arena.

 Lewington would return to England in late 2004 where he would work with All Star Wrestling.
 Throughout early 2005, Lewington would train and appear with ASW as well as becoming the subject of an episode of UKTV People's Secret Life of the Gym.